jwerle/middleshoe/README.md

 middleshoe
 ===

-allow for middle ware with [shoe](https://github.com/substack/shoe) or anything that emits a 'data' event much like [connect](https://github.com/senchalabs/connect)
+allow for middle ware with [shoe](https://github.com/substack/shoe) or streams

 ## install